Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 \subsubsection{Bayesian Inference}

 In each cycle of the ICC feedback loop, a single load step is applied to the specimen, and the collected data is used to perform model calibration.
 In lieu of a deterministic approach for model calibration, Bayesian inference is used, which provides an elegant way to quantify parameter uncertainty.
+In this work, inference was performed with both load and displacement field measurements, although it could have been performed using the dimensionally-reduced displacement measurements in the PCA space as well; see Sec.~\ref{sec: discussion}.

 The first step is to model any knowledge regarding the unknown parameters of the forward model, $\pars \in \Pars \subset \mathbb{R}^{D}$, that is available \textit{a priori} to observing data.
 In the adopted notation, the parameters $\pars$ belongs to subspace $\Pars$ of dimension $D$.
 Data $\data \in \Data \subset \mathbb{R}^{N_{obs}}$ is then collected which belongs to the data space $\Data$ with dimensionality $N_{obs}$, which is the number of measurements.
 The \emph{likelihood function} is a probability model that describes the model fitness to the data (or the likelihood of observing the data) for a given parameter value, $f(\data \given \pars)$.
 Once this data become available, the prior model is conditioned upon it and updated to the posterior distribution, $\pi(\pars \given \data)$, via Bayes' rule,